We’re delighted to be working with the hosts and creators of The Radical AI Podcast to collaborate on and sponsor this series.

 Episode #2: Measurementality: Children's Data and Sustainability

-Join host John C. Havens from IEEE SA as he interviews Sandy Pentland of MIT, Baroness Beeban Kidron of the 5Rights Foundation, and Branka Panic, Founder of AI for Peace in our latest installment of Measurementality.
-Focusing on the key goal of our series, "defining what counts in the algorithmic age," guests will discuss issues like data privacy for children, data agency for all, and how metrics like the United Nations Sustainable Development Goals and other human rights oriented metrics are being utilized in the design of Artificial Intelligence Systems (AIS).
+Jess and Dylan from The Radical AI podcast interview Sandy Pentland of MIT and Baroness Beeban Kidron of the 5Rights Foundation in their latest installment of Measurementality.
+Focusing on the key goal of our series, “defining what counts in the algorithmic age,” Sandy and Beeban discuss issues including data privacy for children, data agency for all, and how metrics like the United Nations Sustainable Development Goals and other human rights oriented metrics are being utilized in the design of Artificial Intelligence Systems (AIS).

 The question of defining what counts needs as much feedback as we can receive from as many people in as many different regions of the world from as many backgrounds as possible.